artsy/ezel/README.md

 Ezel makes it easy to write and maintain Backbone apps that run in the browser and on the server using [node.js](http://nodejs.org/).
 Built on popular libraries like [Express](http://expressjs.com/), [Backbone](http://backbonejs.org/), and [Browserify](http://browserify.org/), Ezel isn't a framework or library of it's own, but rather a boilerplate of libraries and patterns that can be leveraged or abandoned as needed.

-Ezel has three main philosophies…
+Ezel has three main philosophies...

 ### Modularity